Literary-Insights/blog/src/content/blog/The Future of the Mind - Michio Kaku.txt-1.md

 ---
-title: DEEP SUMMARY - The Future of the Mind - Michio Kaku
+title: The Future of the Mind - Michio Kaku
-slug: DEEP SUMMARY - the-future-of-the-mind-michio-kaku
+slug: the-future-of-the-mind-michio-kaku
 tags:
   - book-summary
 excerpt: ""